IBM-Cloud/gp-angular2-client/README.md

 ```
 As shown above, by adding two public properties `bundle` and `lang` to the component, the component will use the assigned bundle and language for translation purposes.
 If not specified, then the default languages specified in configuration will be used.

-#### Using translation directives
+#### Using directives

-The SDK provides `gptranslate` directive to support Globalization Pipeline assisted translations.
+This SDK provides `gptranslate` directive to support Globalization Pipeline assisted translations.
 Following snippets show the different usecases
 ```html
   <!-- key OPEN is translated using bundle/lang specified at Component level else default -->
   <div [gptranslate]="'OPEN'"></div>